-Broken into seven guiding principles, Universal Design seeks to create accessible experiences in the built environment.
-The UXO looks for ways to integrate those principles into the User Experience through design thinking.
+Universal Design principles seek to create accessible experiences in the built environment.
+The UXO looks for ways to adapt and integrate those principles into interface design.

 WCAG 2.0 Level AA

-The WCAG offers editors, designers and developers objective criteria for designing accessible digital experiences.
+The World Wide Web Consortium's Web Content Accessibility Guidelines offer editors, designers and developers objective criteria for designing accessible digital experiences.

 Experiences should not rely on any one physical or sensory abilities to perceive content.
 We promote the inclusion of users with diverse abilities by encouraging content that can be experienced through varied modalities.